 Canon 1300D vs G9X Mark II

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in March 2016 and January 2017.
 The 1300D is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (G9X Mark II) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the G9X Mark II provides 20 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the G9X Mark II provides 20 MP.

 Body comparison: Canon 1300D vs G9X Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (56 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the G9X Mark II are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens build in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 1300D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 |Canon 1300D»||129 mm||101 mm||78 mm||485 g||500||n||Mar 2016||449||-||Canon 1300D|

-|Canon G9 X Mark II (⇒ lft)||98 mm||58 mm||31 mm||206 g||235||no||2017||529||latest||check|
+|Canon G9 X Mark II«||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529||Canon G9 X Mark II|

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 1300D vs G9X Mark II

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1300D features an APS-C sensor and the Canon G9 X Mark II an one-inch sensor.
 The sensor area in the G9X Mark II is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.